ONSdigital/sds/README.md

 - **thunderclient local http request collection** - The filename within devtools folder called `thunder-collection_Local Development - SDS-v1` can be imported if you are using VS Code with the thunderclient collection.
 With this collection you will be able to simulate all the steps currently within the SDS.

 - **Simulate SDX publish process** - To best simulate a google cloud trigger with the docker containers, there is an endpoint that can be called.
-It will simulate the SDX publishe data process where it will imput a dataset into a cloud bucket and then call the `new_dataset` cloud function.
+It will simulate the SDX published data process where it will input a dataset into a cloud bucket and then call the `new_dataset` cloud function.
 This can be invoked with a dataset as follows:

 ```
 curl -X POST localhost:3006 \